bbc/bbcrd_vault_collection/docs/machine_approle_auth.md

 but all other options can be left at their [defaults](../roles/issue_approle_credentials/defaults/main.yml) in most cases.

-You can then add the `bbcrd.vault.issue_approle_credentials` to your host playbooks.
-This will create a file named `/etc/vault_approle_<AppRole mount name>_credentials.json`.
-This will contain a JSON object which looks as
+You can then add the `bbcrd.vault.issue_approle_credentials` role to your host playbooks.
+This will create a file named `/etc/vault_approle_<AppRole mount name>_credentials.json` on each host.
+This will contain a JSON object which looks as follows:
-follows:

     {
         "approle_mount": "jenkins_agent_auth",